gardener/gardener/docs/usage/shoot_access.md

 - for Shoot clusters using Kubernetes version < 1.26 the field is defaulted to `true`.
 - for Shoot clusters using Kubernetes version >= 1.26 the field is defaulted to `false`.

-> Note: Starting Kubernetes 1.27 the `enableStaticTokenKubeconfig` field will be locked to `false`.
+> Note: Starting with Kubernetes 1.27, the `enableStaticTokenKubeconfig` field will be locked to `false`.
 The [`shoots/adminkubeconfig` subresource](#shootsadminkubeconfig-subresource) should be used instead.

 ## `shoots/adminkubeconfig` subresource